Antoinette Bower: Film

+Radio

+In 1979, Bower co-starred in four episodes of Mutual Radio Theater.
+They were titled Carmella (March 7), Assassin (May 9), Test of Love (May 23), and Whisper in My Ear (June 6).

-Personal life
+Personal life and death

 Reserved when discussing her private life in the press, Bower did state, in a 1968 interview with the Canadian magazine Weekend, that she was married to Texas-born artist James Francis Gill, whom she met when he moved to Los Angeles in 1962.

+Bower died at an Eagle Rock senior retirement home in Los Angeles, on 30 April 2026, at the age of 93.